Stopping arthritis before it starts

 “In essence, it’s repurposing an existing drug,” says Alan Grodzinsky, senior author of the study, a professor of biological, mechanical and electrical engineering, and the director of MIT’s Center for Biomedical Engineering.

 Grodzinsky and his colleagues report their findings in the Sept.
-2 issue of the journal Research and Therapy.
+2 issue of the journal Arthritis Research and Therapy.
 Other authors of the paper are Yihong Lu, a recent MIT biological engineering PhD recipient, and Christopher Evans, the Maurice Edmond Mueller Professor of Orthopedic Surgery at Harvard Medical School.

 Severe joint injuries are more common in younger people, who are likelier to participate in sports such as basketball or skiing in which they are at a higher risk of tearing ligaments such as the anterior cruciate ligament (ACL).
 Military service and car accidents are also common sources of joint injuries in young people.